-To begin the DKIM authentication process for your sending domain(s), log into your Professional account and navigate to Admin > System Settings > Setup > Email Authentication.
+To begin the DKIM authentication process for your sending domains, log into your MA Professional account and navigate to Admin > System Settings > Setup > Email Authentication.

 NOTE: The configuration won't be completed until the authentication test passes in your account.

-Click the TEST button to see if the domain has passed authentication.
+Click TEST to see if the domain has passed authentication.
 If so, you'll see a message indicating the domain has passed the authentication test.
-The domain will then be added to the list on that page which can be deleted or retested if any changes need to be made.
+The domain will then be added to the list on that page which can be deleted or retested if any changes are necessary.

-NOTE: If the authentication test indicates that the domain has failed, you can try the following troubleshooting steps: See CNAME Troubleshooting for DKIM.
+NOTE: If the authentication test indicates that the domain has failed, try the troubleshooting steps in CNAME Troubleshooting for DKIM.

-You can follow the same steps above for any additional domains that will be used to send through Professional.
+You can follow the above steps for additional domains that will be used to send through MA Professional.
 You will see each of the active/authenticated domains listed in your authentication settings.

 SPF is configured on the bounce address "informz.net", so no additional steps are needed.
 However, you could add "include:informz.net" to your existing SPF record for receivers still checking SPF on the "from" address (i.e., Sender-ID which is deprecated).
-See SPF and Sender ID to learn more.
+See the SPF & Sender ID topic in Sender Authentication to learn more.